learner763/Stamping_Machine/README.md

 cycle starts by a push button S1.
 The proximity switch B7 signals
 “Part in magazine”.
-A part is fed towards the machine by means of

-Cylinder 1.0, a double solenoid- actuated cylinder, and is clamped.
+A part is fed towards the machine by means of Cylinder 1.0, a double solenoid actuated cylinder, and is clamped.
 Proximity switches B1 and B2
 gives the retracted and extended position of the Cylinder 1.0,